wp-plugins/wordpress-file-monitor-plus/readme.txt

 = What is the 'other cron' method? =

 What this does is stops WordPress from running the 'File Check Scan' on the built in cron scheduler and allows you to run it externally.
-If you know how to setup a cron externally its recommended that you use this method because scans can take up to 10 seconds and longer.
-If you rely on the WordPress cron then a vistor may land on your site when the file scan is scheduled to run and the user will have to end up waiting for the scan to finish checking.
-Waiting for 10 seconds or even longer for a page to load is not great for your visitors.
+If you know how to setup a cron externally its recommended that you use this method.
+WordPress by default has a limited number of scan intervals which wont allow you to run the file cron at lets say 2:46AM and then every 3 hours.
+An external cron gives you greater flexibilty on when to run the file monitor scan.

+= I'm getting the error [Got a packet bigger than 'max_allowed_packet' bytes] =

+This is due to the scan data being too large to insert into the DB at once.
+There is one of three things you can do to rectify:
+1. Change the `Data Save Method` to `file` instead of `database`.
+2. Reduce the number of `File Check Methods` down to one.
+I'd recommend you just use `Date Modified` or `File Hash`.
+3. Make a request to your webhost to increase the MySQL `max_allowed_packet` to a larger value.

+= I'm worried that the data files that are created by your plugin are viewable by the public, which poses a security risk. =

+This plugin ships with a .htaccess file that denies any access to any file in the data dir.
+But if you feel you want to add more security you can CHMOD the two files `.sc_wpfmp_scan_data` and `.sc_wpfmp_admin_alert_content` to 0600 which only allows the owner (PHP) read and write access.

 == Screenshots ==